raganwald/raganwald.github.com/_posts/2014-06-23-multiple-dispatch.md

 }
 {% endhighlight %}

-This can be done with an `if` statement, of course, but the benefit of breaking problems down by cases is that once again, we are finding a way to combine small pieces of code in a way that does not tightly couple them.
+This can be done with an `if` statement, of course, but the benefit of breaking problems down by cases is that we can combine small pieces of code in a way that does not tightly couple them.

 We can implement a simple form of pattern matching in JavaScript, and we'll see later that it will be very useful for implementing multiple dispatch.

 ### prelude: return values

-Let's start with a convention: Methods and functions must return *something* if they successfully hand a method invocation, or raise an exception if they catastrophically fail.
+Let's start with a convention: Methods and functions must return *something* if they successfully handle a method invocation, or raise an exception if they catastrophically fail.
 They cannot return `undefined` (which in JavaScript, also includes not explicitly returning something).

 For example: